Wheel repair

 First questionWhich wheel job should this product control?Prevents buying a machine before the workflow role is clear.

-Volume fitHow many wheels and repair types are expected?Helps decide whether to start small or build a complete route.
+Volume fitHow many wheels and repair types are expected?Helps decide whether to start small or build a complete option.

 Space fitWhere will dirty prep, clean paint, extraction, and handover happen?Avoids a premium machine being limited by poor layout.

-Operator fitWho owns setup, quality checks, consumables, and daily operation?Keeps the proposal grounded in real workshop capability.
+Operator fitWho owns setup, quality checks, consumables, and daily operation?Keeps the quote grounded in real workshop capability.

 Support fitWhat training, parts, supplier documentation, and M&H follow-up are needed?Turns product selection into a supported implementation.